The Minty Five-Star Adventure

 And that's when everything fell apart.

-"Eeeeeeek!!!"
-I screamed (awkwardly), as the lead Golbat flew upon me, teeth bared and ready to bite me.
+"Eeeeeeek!"
+I screamed, as the lead Golbat flew upon me, teeth bared and ready to bite me.
 I fell backwards to the ground, and squeezed my eyes shut in total, petrified fear.

-"Pika-chu!!!"
+"Pika-chu!"
 A crackling, bright light filled the air, and I opened my eyes to see the Golbat fall screeching to the ground from Joey's Thunderbolt attack.
 Joey himself leapt over the Golbat and in front of me, ready to defend me from the other Golbats that might follow.
-Further back, I saw Bluewave bravely trying to attack the others with his Ice Beam attack, but the bat Pokémon were quick to dodge each one (although Bluewave succeeding in knocking out one of the Golbat).
+Further back, I saw Bluewave bravely trying to attack the others with his Ice Beam attack, but while Bluewave succeeded in knocking out one of the Golbats, the others proved too fast for him to hit.

 "Pika!" he nodded.